smsummers1/e15/independent-study/README.md

 ![]()

-## 8. Creating a table in our database via migrations
+## 9. Create database table via migrations

 While we could manually create our table via phpMyAdmin, we are going to opt to utilize [migrations](https://medium.com/@rakshithvasudev/laravel-migrations-what-are-they-why-use-them-how-to-use-203769a917c3).
 They are a necessity when creating a database driven app.
 Check out the notes to remind yourself just how powerful migrations are and why they are a necessity.